 - Insect repellant (small)

-- Personal first aid kit, small and light with personal medication
+- Personal first aid kit, small and light weight (to include personal medications)

 - 1 large plastic garbage bag